learn-co-curriculum/dsc-problems-data-science-can-solve/README.md

 ### Which category - Classification analysis

-Classification analysis deals with inspecting the relationship between several predictor variables and one response variable.
+Classification analysis deals with inspecting the relationship between several predictors  and one outcome.
+The outcome for classification directs the analyses towards one out of many categories.
 Classification models help organizations predict a known result, such as whether a customer will buy or churn, weather an employee will leave or stay or whether a transaction fits a known pattern of fraud.

 #### Example: Credit Rating